CTEC3905-2022/module-handbook/readme.md

 Each week there will be a 2-hour timetabled lab session held online in blackboard collaborate in groups of 60.
 Face-to-face lab sessions will be spread over the 10-week period and will be in small groups of 11.
+If necessary, face-to-face labs will be moved online.
 Depending on which group you are in, these will be in weeks 17, 21, 25 and 29 or weeks 18, 21, 24 and 30.
 For specific class times and locations, check your personal timetable.